GoldenDrakeStudios/golden-drake-linux/README.md

 GDL uses `git-lfs` to manage images, so if you wish to use `git` to clone the GDL repository, first ensure `git-lfs` is installed on your system.

-To compile within an Arch Linux environment, you can simply run `build.sh` with root permissions (e.g., `sudo ./build.sh`).
+To compile within an Arch Linux environment, run `build.sh` with root permissions (e.g., `sudo ./build.sh`).
 Otherwise, there are two options for building within a container:

 - Run `build.sh -c` to build via `podman`.
 - Manually build using the `Containerfile` with your own custom arguments.